Frontend Development Introduction for AI Era

 add(1, 2); // 3

-# Install TypeScript
+# install TypeScript

 npm install -g typescript

-# Compile a TypeScript file
+# compile TypeScript file

 tsc app.ts